Prince1314-patel/image-to-post-generator/README.md

 1. Go to [Streamlit Cloud](https://streamlit.io/cloud)
 2. Connect your GitHub repository
+3. Ensure that you have added your `GROQ_API_KEY` in the Secrets section of your Streamlit Cloud settings.
-3. Deploy the app with these settings:
+4. Deploy the app with these settings:
    - Main file path: `main.py`
    - Python version: 3.8+
-   - Add your environment variables in Streamlit Cloud settings

 ## 🔑 Environment Variables